endlesspint8/endlesspint8.github.io/night-night/index.md

 RO: _Blinding_ Mircea Cartarescu; _Train to Trieste_

-## Autumn '21 - x titles (y abandoned), theme: Between the Woods and the Water
+## Autumn '21 - 17 titles (none abandoned), theme: Between the Woods and the Water

 **honorable mention:** _The Book of My Lives; The Broken Road; Flights; The Fox Was Ever the Hunter; The Futurological Congress; The Master and Margarita; Rhinoceros; The Trial; The Unbearable Lightness of Being; View with a Grain of Sand; Zorba the Greek_